-1. Push the THERMOMETER icon on the Spyder Controls System.
-This will bring up a touch screen to select the desired function (e.g., A/C, HEAT PUMP, FURN, or OFF).

-NOTE: In the A/C mode, there will be a delay of several minutes before the refrigerant in the air-conditioning system begins to cool the motorhome, as the compressor is on a time delay circuit and it must also cool the ductwork to the vents first.
+- 1. Push the SNOW FLAKE icon on the display screen.
+This will bring up a touch screen to select the desired function (e.g., A/C, HEAT PUMP, FURNACE, or OFF). - a.
+NOTE:In the A/C mode, there will be a delay of several minutes before the refrigerant in the airconditioning system begins to cool the motorhome, as the compressor is on a time delay circuit and it must also cool the ductwork to the vents first.

+Figure 4-7: Spyder Thermostat Control Display

-- 2. Select the Fan Mode operation (AUTO) or set the Fan Speed operation (LOW or HIGH) to select the fan speed desired. - 3.
-Press the UP or DOWN buttons to set the desired temperature for the motorhome.
+- Select the Fan Mode operation (AUTO) or set the Fan Speed operation (LOW or HIGH) to select the fan speed desired. - 3.
+Press the UP or DOWN buttons to set the desired temperature for the motorhome. - a.
 NOTE: When the fan is on AUTO mode, the fan will turn on and off when the temperature reaches the desired setting.
 When the fan is on LOW or HIGH mode, it will continue to run even though the compressor cycles on and off when it reaches the desired temperature.

-If the motorhome temporarily loses its 110V power, the air conditioning system will resume operation at its last programmed setting once power is restored.

-If 12V power is lost to the thermostat, it will automatically reset to 72 degrees once power is restored.

-NOTE: There is a thermostat control for each air conditioning unit.
+If the motorhome temporarily loses its 120V power, the air conditioning system will resume operation at its last programmed setting once power is restored.
+If 120V power is lost to the thermostat, it will automatically reset to 72 degrees once power is restored.
+There is a thermostat control for each air conditioning unit.

-HEAT PUMP CONTROLS
+HEAT PUMP CONTROLS: